Supplementary Credit Cards: What They Are and How They Work

 Yes, using a supplementary credit card can affect the credit score of both the primary and the secondary user.
 Depending on how a credit card is used, the effects could be either positive or negative.

-If all cardholders on the account use their credit card responsibly, a supplementary credit card can have a positive impact on their credit scores due to how credit cards work.
+If all cardholders on the account use their credit card responsibly, a supplementary credit card could have a positive impact on their credit scores due to how credit cards work.
 However, if the supplementary cardholder makes charges that the primary cardholder can’t repay, both of their credit scores could go down.
 Similarly, if the primary cardholder fails to make on-time payments, that could hurt the supplementary cardholder’s credit rather than helping it.

 This is why it’s important that both cardholders are on the same page when it comes to credit card rules and best practices.

-Recommended: When Are Credit Card Payments Due
+Recommended: When Are Credit Card Payments Due?

 How Much Do Supplementary Credit Cards Cost?

-In most cases, there is no charge for adding supplementary credit cards or authorized user cards.
+In many cases, there is no charge for adding supplementary credit cards or authorized user cards.
 However, some credit card issuers do charge an additional fee for adding supplementary cards.
 Make sure to check with your issuer before ordering one.

 Applying for a Supplementary Credit Card